SmartlyDressedGames/Unturned-Docs/ItemData.md

 Non-specific Data
 =================

+This first set of data is universal, and is applicable to any item type.
+Some of this data is required in order for the item to function.

 __GUID__: The GUID is automatically generated for the item when the game is launched.
 If it is not automatically generated, then it is assumable that the content was not set up properly.

 __Type__: Each category of item has its own type.
 The type to use can be found for each specific item category below, and is used for the item's context type as viewed in the context menu.